ZhiZhangNingMeng/CoreCoder-Pro/README.md

 This project is a secondary development derived from the open-source project CoreCoder.
 Special thanks to the original author He Yufeng for open-sourcing the core Agent engine.

 This branch (CoreCoder-Pro) stands on the shoulders of giants, retaining its powerful core Agent routing and tool-call scheduling loop.
 The main core files of this project are inherited from CoreCoder, with supplementary upgrades built upon its framework.
+Newly added code follows the original architectural rules and is saved and uploaded according to the prescribed paths.
 To learn more about CoreCoder, please visit the original author's open-source project [CoreCoder](https://github.com/he-yufeng/CoreCoder).